MatttNguyen/Sliceprime/README.md

 Zairus and I settled on the name "Sliceprimes".
 This is the same sequence as the  OEIS sequence A085823 https://oeis.org/A085823.
 The usage of this code is quite intuitive.
 First the base is taken as input and the Sliceprimes in the sequence are listed.

-More Information:
+Contect Information:
+Me : 'matttnguyen' (Discord)
-Contact me in Discord with the username 'matttnguyen' Contact Michael (who proposed the problem) in Discord with the username 'michael229719' Contact Zairus (who wrote this README.md for me) in Discord with the username '.zairus' The server in which this was discussed was 'Geometry Discord' by finnboltz (usename: 'finnboltz').
+Michael (who proposed the problem): 'michael229719' (Discord) Zairus (who wrote this README.md for me): '.zairus' (Discord) The server in which this was discussed: 'Geometry Discord' by finnboltz (username: 'finnboltz'): https://discord.gg/UMXS6GzQDp